Pan-Slavism: Origins

 The Pan-Slavism movement grew rapidly following the end of the Napoleonic Wars in 1815.
 In the aftermath of the wars, the leaders of Europe sought to restore the pre-war status quo.
 At the Congress of Vienna of 1814–1815, Austria's representative, Prince von Metternich, detected a threat to this status quo in the Austrian Empire through nationalists' demands for independence from the empire.

-While Vienna's subjects included numerous ethnic groups (such as Germans, Italians, Romanians, Hungarians, etc.), the Slav proportion of the population (Poles, Ruthenians, Ukrainians, Czechs, Slovaks, Slovenes, Serbs and Croats) together formed a substantial—if not the largest—ethnic grouping.
+While Vienna's subjects included numerous ethnic groups (such as Germans, Italians, Romanians, Hungarians, etc.), the Slav proportion of the population (Poles, Ruthenians, Ukrainians, Czechs, Slovaks, Slovenes, Serbs, Bosniaks, and Croats) together formed a substantial—if not the largest—ethnic grouping.

 First Pan-Slav Congress, Prague, 1848

 The First Pan-Slav congress was held in Prague, Bohemia, in June 1848, during the revolutionary movement of 1848.
-The Czechs had refused to send representatives to the Frankfurt Assembly feeling that Slavs had a distinct interest from the Germans.
+The Czechs had refused to send representatives to the Frankfurt Assembly, feeling that Slavs had a distinct interest from the Germans.
 The Austroslav, František Palacký, presided over the event.
 Most of the delegates were Czech and Slovak.
-Palacký called for the co-operation of the Habsburgs and had also endorsed the Habsburg monarchy as the political formation most likely to protect the peoples of central Europe.
-When the Germans asked him to declare himself in favour of their desire for national unity, he replied that he would not as this would weaken the Habsburg state: “Truly, if it were not that Austria had long existed, it would be necessary, in the interest of Europe, in the interest of humanity itself, to create it.”
+Palacký called for the cooperation of the Habsburgs and had also endorsed the Habsburg monarchy as the political formation most likely to protect the peoples of central Europe.
+When the Germans asked him to declare himself in favour of their desire for national unity, he replied that he would not, as this would weaken the Habsburg state: “Truly, if it were not that Austria had long existed, it would be necessary, in the interest of Europe, in the interest of humanity itself, to create it.”

 The Pan-Slav congress met during the revolutionary turmoil of 1848.
 Young inhabitants of Prague had taken to the streets and in the confrontation, a stray bullet had killed the wife of Field Marshal Alfred I, Prince of Windisch-Grätz, the commander of the Austrian forces in Prague.
 Enraged, Windischgrätz seized the city, disbanded the congress, and established martial law throughout Bohemia.

+According to Slovak intellectuals Ján Kollár and Andrej Ľudovít Radlinský, along with the prevailing Pan-Slavic views of the time, the Slavic nation consisted of four tribes, the Czechoslovak, the Polish, the Russian (East Slavs), and the Illyrian (Southern Slavs).